Bitlocker Recovery - key to restoring Encrypted NTFS Volumes

 The password part is simple; if access to your BitLocker volume was protected with a password, simply enter that password into DiskInternals EFS Recovery when prompted, and the recovery will go on seamlessly.

-Volume Recovery Keys are something else.
+Bitlocker Recovery Keys are something else.
 These keys are returned by BitLocker at the time the encrypted volume is created and if hardware Trusted Platform Module keys, USB keys or combinations of thereof are employed for transparent encryption.
-A proper Recovery Key may look like this:
+You can save the key as a text file on the USB flash drive and use a different computer to read the text file.
+A proper BitLocker Recovery Key may look like this:

 If you used a USB key to unlock your BitLocker volume, the Recovery Key (in the format shown above) is stored in a .BEK file with a name that looks like this: